bugzmanov/cleancode-critique/src/chapter_9.md

 # Chapter 9: Unit Tests

+Martin claims:

 <div class="book-quote">
 What this team did not realize was that having dirty tests is equivalent to, if not worse than, having no tests.
 </div>

-This statement lacks nuance: if the dirty tests are actually testing software, then having them is better than not having them. <br/>
+This lacks crucial nuance: messy tests that actually test software are better than no tests. <br/>

 To repeat the example of when that is true: [Oracle Database: an unimaginable horror!
 You can't change a single line of code in the product without breaking 1000s of existing tests](https://news.ycombinator.com/item?id=18442941) <br/>
 Oracle Database is a very reliable software (as of 2024), it comes at the cost of thousands of people suffering through the setup, but as a customer I enjoy its robustness.

-Having tests that actually test software is good, even if they are dirty.
 However proliferation of mocking frameworks lead to the situation when developers spent time tweaking mock expectations and then testing the mocks.

-This chapter unintentionally highlights the importance of balance.
+Those are indeed often messy is useless.

+The chapter highlights two competing approaches through refactoring examples.

 First, it presents an example of a refactoring that I mostly agree with: